Shinmei-J/Proj_4A/README.md

 So you have to click on create account

 ## Sign up page:
--This is the create account, the login button is not here anymore and there will be errors if the user is not an email / the email already exists or no email/password is typed in.
+- This is the create account, the login button is not here anymore and there will be errors if the user is not an email / the email already exists or no email/password is typed in.

 ![22](https://user-images.githubusercontent.com/75081602/103382548-c3f22e80-4aef-11eb-818e-f1882127d58f.PNG)

 ## Screen with the list displayed:
--This is the last screen when you successfully log in, you have the list of the Genshin Impact game's characters
+- This is the last screen when you successfully log in, you have the list of the Genshin Impact game's characters

 ![5](https://user-images.githubusercontent.com/75081602/103382710-42e76700-4af0-11eb-821f-b9bbc8187cfd.PNG)